ArinTorney/cpp-tools-and-codes/tutorials/c++/To choose a code editor.md

 ### Projects: No
 ### Multiple Tabs: No
 ### Plugins: ~/.nanorc
-GNU Nano, which in turn is an improvement over Pico, a console based text editor.
+GNU Nano, written in C, which in turn is an improvement over Pico, a console based text editor.